marcin-dudek/p/how-to-make-people-like-you/notes.md

 - How to make people like you
 - Convincing people

+# Introduction
+This is mix os do's and dont's when talking with people.

 ## Basic people skills
 - Don't criticize, condemn or complain
-This is extremely easy
+This is extremely easy to complain, and wining will not change anything Biggest insult,
-Biggest insult,
-People become defensive, provide info about code review about two sutbborn devs If you criticize others ideas they will defend it
+People become defensive, provide info about code review about two sutbborn devs If you criticize others ideas they will defend it what to do instead? ask questions, focus on common goal, I like one thing and if you would improve 3rd slide it would be awesome

 - Give honest and sincere appreciation
 This is extremely hard because we are used to complain which is much easier Calling mother in law, and talking about who is is sick who died etc
 Freud: People are doing everything for sex or to be great Appreciate, but this should not be simple and without honesty People recognize false recognition
 Promote behaviors not people
 Github starts,  people love appreciation.